 See how easy this is?
 It’s just the best way to make perfectly baked potatoes every time!

-You know if you’re still a little uncomfortable with your pressure cooker, you can get my cheat sheet with all my Instant Pot tips and tricks for FREE just click here!
+You know if you’re still a little uncomfortable with your pressure cooker, you can get my cheat sheet with all my Instant Pot tips and tricks – click on the photo below!

 Got leftover baked potatoes?
 I vote for repurposing those leftovers and making Loaded Baked Potato Soup!